somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 }
 {% endhighlight java %}

 The update weights method is shown below.
-At this point we are in state s' and will recieve our reward from the previous action.
+At this point we are in state s' and will receive our reward from the previous action.
 To update the weights, we find the best possible Q-value by iterating over every possible action, and calculating the Q-value with those actions, the current state, and feature weights.

-Note: while there are approximately 80 discrete y-positions the bottom player can be in, I've reduced this to 40 because there are only 40 possible servo angles and it will signifigantly cut down the number of possible actions I need to iterate through.
+Note: while there are approximately 80 discrete y-positions the bottom player can be in, I've reduced this to 40 because there are only 40 possible servo angles and it will significantly cut down the number of possible actions I need to iterate through.

 {% highlight java %}
 private void updateWeights() {